SearocIsMe/AI-ML-LLM/innovation/Naoledge/ML-Best-Practice.md

 * Estimate the compute requirement (e.g., number of CPU cores and size of RAM needed)
 * Estimate storage requirement (e.g., size of raw data, intermediate data etc)
 * Document the server/cluster used in the project, tech stack, packages and libraries information.

+## 7. Understand Data
+Most of the time, a machine learning project makes use of multiple datasets.
+Multiple tables need to be integrated and certain filters need to be applied to get the modelling population.
+It is important to have a clear overview of how different datasets are combined, and what are under consideration and what are out of scope.

+### 7.1 Best Practice
+Request for data dictionary
+Access and refer to the established and maintained master data catalogue if available Identify subject matter expert for the data used in the project Draw an ER (entity-relationship) Diagram of the data to document the high-level understanding of the data Identify key columns in tables
+Validate the join keys.
+Check their cardinality (e.g. one-to-one, one-to-many, many-to-many, etc.) between the related data sets
+Join method: be aware of the impact of different join method (e.g., left, inner, outer).
+Make sure the modelling population does not change after join.
+Otherwise check the impact is intended.
+Name conflict: different tables may have the same column name.
+Be aware of which column you are referring to.
+If certain filters are applied, understand why they are applied and how it is linked to population definition.
+Find out from when the various datasets are available.
+This will impact how the datasets can be joined together.
+For example, if Finacle data is available from 2015 but another data set is only available from 2016, then the model should only take data from 2016 and beyond.
+If real time data stream is used in the project, understand data stream velocity and latency.
+For unstructured data, understand data file naming convention, file type (e.g., binary or text).
+Maintain a workflow diagram capturing: input datasets (or tables), high level process steps, e.g., joins and filters, intermediate datasets, datasets for feature creation.